abdshomad/saur-sepuh/docs/next-enhancements.md

 #### CG-003: Warehouse Capacity Logic
 -   **Description:** Enforce the resource storage limit determined by `Gudang` buildings.
 -   **Tasks:**
-    -   Update the main game loop to cap resource generation when `warehouseCapacity` is reached for each resource type.
+    -   Update the main game loop to dynamically calculate `warehouseCapacity` based on Gudang level.
     -   Provide clear UI feedback to the player when a resource is capped.

 #### CG-004: Player vs. Player (PvP) Combat